-If you enable the 'Access to home network applications' option (disabled by default), access to Internet center services from the guest network will be allowed.
+If you enable the 'Access to home network applications' option (disabled by default), access to router services from the guest network will be allowed.
 Do not enable this option unless necessary.

 NOTE: Important!
-The web configurator of the Internet center must be password protected to prevent guest network clients from changing the settings of the Internet center.
-To protect your device from unauthorized access, create and set a password for the administrator of the Internet center.
-In the future, you will need to enter the admin user name and password to log in to the web Configurator.
+The web interface of the router must be password protected to prevent guest network clients from changing the settings of the router.
+To protect your device from unauthorized access, create and set a password for the administrator of the router.
+In the future, you will need to enter the admin user name and password to log in to the Web Control Panel.

 You can connect to the guest network not only via Wi-Fi, but also using the LAN connectors of the device.
 This setting is located in the 'Ports and VLANs settings'.
-For example, you want to add port 4 to the guest network segment.
-LAN ports is not included to guest network segment by default.
+For example, you want to add port 4 to the Guest segment.
+LAN ports is not included to Guest network segment by default.
 Set the 'Belonging to segment' value to the desired port.
 Now you can use port 4 to connect user to guest segment by cable.

-1. Sometimes there are cases when the client of the guest network can not get an IP address from the Internet center, or gets an IP address, and there is no Internet access.
-The reason may be that this client has previously connected to the main network of the Internet center and a permanent IP address is assigned to this client.
+1. Sometimes there are cases when the client of the guest network can not get an IP address from the router, or gets an IP address, and there is no Internet access.
+The reason may be that this client has previously connected to the main network of the router and a permanent IP address is assigned to this client.
 In this case, you need to remove the registration of this device in the home network, or uncheck the box 'Permanent IP-address' when setting up a device registration.

-2. You also can set up a Wi-Fi guest network on Internet center which works in 'Access Point mode'.
+2. You also can set up a Wi-Fi guest network on router which works in 'Access Point mode'.